ethereum/go-ethereum/docs/_interface/Private-Network.md

 Take note of the Ethereum address printed by this command.

-To create the initial extradata for your network, collect the signer addresses and hex-encode `extradata` as the concatenation of 32 zero bytes, all signer addresses, and 65 further zero bytes.
+To create the initial extradata for your network, collect the signer addresses and encode `extradata` as the concatenation of 32 zero bytes, all signer addresses, and 65 further zero bytes.
 In the example below, `extradata` contains a single initial signer address, `0x7df9a875a174b3bc565e6424a0050ebc1b2d1d82`.

+You can use the `period` configuration option to set the target block time of the chain.

 ```json
 {